Under Oregon law, grandparents do not automatically have a right to see their grandchildren.

 The same applies to any extended relative, or other caregiver, who has an established child-parent relationship can potentially get custody.

-If a grandparent has been the primary guardian and caregiver, then the court to might award custody.
-In most situations, the court is not likely to grant a child custody to a grandparent over a parent.
+If a grandparent has been the child's primary guardian and caregiver, and the grandparent can show the parent does not act in the child's best interest, then the court may award custody to the grandparent.
+However, in most situations, the court is not likely to grant custody of a child to a grandparent or third party over a parent's objection.

 If a grandparent is awarded custody of a child, then they may able to get child support from the parent.